todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/Software_Installation_Instructions.md

 5. Test Service Mode (with e.g. Pasedena, Texas):
     - Launch Server: $ `lucene-geo-gazetteer -server`
         - Once you see something like this: `INFO: Starting ProtocolHandler ["http-nio-8765"]`
+            - It indicates that the server is working and running.
         - Now open up a new terminal window
     - Query: $ `curl "localhost:8765/api/search?s=Pasadena&s=Texas&c=2"`
         - `curl "http://localhost:8765/api/search?s=Pasadena&s=Texas" | python -mjson.tool`